deckhouse/virtualization/docs/USER_GUIDE.md

 EOF
 ```

-Once created, the resource will enter the `WaitForUserUpload` phase, which means it is ready for disk upload.
+Once created, the resource enters the `WaitForUserUpload` phase, which means it is ready to accept a disk upload.

-There are two options available for uploading from a cluster node and from an arbitrary node outside the cluster:
+Two upload options are available: from a cluster node and from any node outside the cluster:

 ```bash
 d8 k get vd uploaded-disk -o jsonpath="{.status.imageUploadURLs}"  | jq